manoelmendonca/manoelmendonca/README.md

 Among my achievements, I was awarded **1st place at the DS Community Hackday**, where I developed a pricing prediction system using Machine Learning.
 I have experience in **sales forecasting, customer segmentation, and interactive dashboard development** using **Streamlit**.

-📌 My academic publications include studies on **dynamic models for forecasting interest rates, judiciary budget analysis, and the impact of taxation on the digital economy**.
+📌 My academic publications include studies on <a href="https://menezes.mendonca.nom.br/financas/ucd%202010%20finaldissertation%20m.mendonca.pdf">dynamic models for forecasting interest rates</a> and <a href="https://menezes.mendonca.nom.br/direito/uff%202022%20tcc%20-%20m.mendonca.pdf">judiciary budget analysis, and the impact of taxation on the digital economy</a>.

 ## 🚀 Featured Projects